dreamer0719/simple_calculator/README.md

 - **PLACE HOLDER**

 ## Upcoming Features
-- **Support Multiple Inputs and Operations**: This calculation is not just limited to x and y, but also supports multiple inputs and operations being used at once.
+- **Support Multiple Inputs and Operations**: This calculation is not just limited to operations between 2 numbers, but also supports multiple inputs and operations being used at once.

 ## Language & Third-parties application used
 - **Python**